eerofeeva/Pints-and-Transit/README.md

 #Pints and Transit

+See image folder for screenshots of the project in action.

-For Project 3 our group has chosen to explore the niceride bike system and locations of breweries around the Twin Cities, as well as interesting articles pertaining to the bar and restaurant scene from Eater, with an aim of gathering the information of where could one open the next microbrewery or gastropub to quench the post-covid thirst of the growing Twin Cities biking community.
+For Project 2 our group has chosen to explore the niceride bike system and locations of breweries around the Twin Cities, as well as interesting articles pertaining to the bar and restaurant scene from Eater, with an aim of gathering the information of where could one open the next microbrewery or gastropub to quench the post-covid thirst of the growing Twin Cities biking community.